Jörg Lanz von Liebenfels

-Adolf Josef Lanz (19 July 1874 – 22 April 1954), also known under his pseudonym as fascist agitator Jörg Lanz von Liebenfels, was an Austrian political and racial theorist and occultist, who was a pioneer of Ariosophy.
-He was a former monk and the founder of the magazine Ostara, in which he published anti-semitic and völkisch theories.
+Adolf Josef Lanz (19 July 1874 – 22 April 1954), also known under his pseudonym as Jörg Lanz von Liebenfels, was an Austrian political and racial theorist and occultist, who was a pioneer of Ariosophy.
+He was a former Cistercian monk and the founder of the magazine Ostara, in which he published anti-semitic and völkisch theories.

 Early life

 He was born on 19 July 1874 in the Penzing district of Vienna in what was then Austria-Hungary, as the son of schoolmaster Johann Lanz and his wife Katharina, née Hoffenreich.
 His parents were middle class, and his father's ancestors had been burghers in Vienna since the early 18th century.
 His mother was believed to have been of Jewish ancestry, making him fail his own racial criteria.
 Consequently, he claimed to be the son of Baron Johannes Lancz de Liebenfels and began to call himself "Baron Adolf Georg (Jörg) Lanz Von Liebenfels Ph.D."

-As a young boy, he was fascinated by the myth of the Holy Grail.
+As a young boy, he was fascinated by Arthurian legends about the Holy Grail.

-Liebenfels became a monk in the Cistercian order in 1893, assuming the name Georg and living in the Heiligenkreuz monastery.
-In 1894, he claimed to have become “enlightened" after finding the tombstone of a Knight Templar, and began developing his theories of "blue-blond Aryanism" and "lower races".
-In 1899, he left the Cistercian order.
+Liebenfels became a monk in the Cistercian Order in 1893, assuming the name Georg and living in the Heiligenkreuz Abbey.
+In 1894, he claimed to have become "enlightened" after finding the tombstone of a Knight Templar, and began developing his theories of "blue-blond Aryanism" and "lower races".
+In 1899, he left the Cistercian Order.